csound-plugins/csound-plugins/docs/opcodes/cachepop.md

 <CsInstruments>

 /*
-  Example file for cacheset / cacheget / cachepop
+  Example file for cacheput / cacheget / cachepop

-  cacheset and cacheget implement a method to internalize strings, similar to strset and strget, but without having to take care about setting the indices. cachepop is similar to cacheget but removes the entry from the cache.
+  cacheput and cacheget implement a method to internalize strings, similar to strset and strget, but without having to take care about setting the indices. cachepop is similar to cacheget but removes the entry from the cache.

-  cacheset puts a strin into the cache and returns an idx identifying this string.
+  cacheput puts a strin into the cache and returns an idx identifying this string.
 If a string is put into the cache which already exists, we guarantee that the index returned is the same.

  */

-; Use cacheset/pop to pass multiple strings between instruments instr 1
+; Use cacheput/pop to pass multiple strings between instruments instr 1
-  event_i "i", 2, 0, -1, cacheset:i("foo"), cacheset:i("bar")
+  event_i "i", 2, 0, -1, cacheput:i("foo"), cacheput:i("bar")
   turnoff
 endin